 Maria Haskins is a Swedish-Canadian writer and translator.
 She writes speculative fiction and currently lives just outside Vancouver with a husband, two kids, a snake, several birds, and a very large black dog.
 Her work has appeared previously in Flash Fiction online and also in Black Static, Fireside, Beneath Ceaseless Skies, Mythic Delirium, Shimmer, Cast of Wonders, and elsewhere.
 Find out more on her website, mariahaskins.com, or follow her on Twitter, @mariahaskins.

 Dafydd McKimm is a speculative fiction writer producing mainly short and flash-length stories.
-His work has appeared in publications such as Deep Magic, Daily Science Fiction, Flash Fiction Online, and The Best of British Fantasy.
+His work has appeared in publications such as Deep Magic, Daily Science Fiction, Flash Fiction Online, The Cafe Irreal, Kaleidotrope, The Best of British Fantasy, and elsewhere.

 Audrey R. Hollis is an MFA candidate at Purdue University.
 Her fiction has appeared or is upcoming in The Pinch, The Los Angeles Review, and Lady Churchill’s Rosebud Wristlet, among other places.
 You can follow her on Twitter and Instagram @audreyrhollis or go to her website at www.audreyrhollis.com.
 She lives in Lafayette, Indiana with her wife and cat.